How to Tow a Caravan | Beginners Guide to Towing

-If you find traffic is building up behind you, pull over at a layby or other suitable place and let the other vehicles pass.
+If you find traffic is building up behind you, pull over at a layby or other suitable place when safe to do so and let the other vehicles pass.

 Park carefully where you won’t cause an obstruction.
 Caravans must not be parked in parking meter bays.

 The word ‘snake’ can strike terror into the heart of a prospective caravanner, but with a little care before your journey - and an awareness of what to do if a snake occurs - it shouldn’t prevent you taking to the road.

 Snaking is when the lateral swaying movement (technically known as the ‘yaw’) of the caravan behind a car becomes excessive.
 In extreme cases, the caravan swings ever more violently from side to side, eventually dragging the back of the car with it so the driver loses control.

 ‘Pitching’ describes vertical instability – when the caravan’s front end moves up and down, pulling the rear of the car around like a seesaw.